choctaw-nation/together-were-more/readme.md

 # Changelog

+## 2.0.4

+-   Fixed: Hero photo is now positioned correctly on desktop sizes in the homepage 'current-feature' section

 ## 2.0.3

 -   Fixed: The profile swiper bug fixe for Webkit introduced a new (but similar) issue on Chrome, so that is now properly handled.